If you’re looking for natural relief for your pet, try CBD

 What is the best kind of CBD for my dog or cat?

 CBD for dogs and cats comes in many convenient forms.
 The most common types are extracts, also known as CBD oil, which can be given from a dropper bottle directly into the mouth, added to food or a treat, rubbed into bare skin inside the ears, or dropped on an animal’s paw to be licked off.
-You may also want to give your dog or cat CBD biscuits, CBD capsules, and topical CBD balms that absorb quickly into the skin.
+You may also want to give your dog or cat CBD biscuits or CBD capsules.
 Read How to Give Your Dog CBD to learn more.

 How much CBD should I give my dog or cat?